-This guide features statutes and regulations that place restrictions on people with a felony conviction on their record in Texas.
+This guide features statutes and regulations that place restrictions on people with a criminal conviction on their record in Texas.

 For a more complete listing, see the National Inventory of Collateral Consequences of Conviction.
 Their collection is from a study conducted by the National Institute of Justice as directed by the U.S. Congress.